-This is my second PC build, which was completed in the summer of 2018.
-The purpose of this PC is mainly gaming, 3D modeling, and a ton of college work.
+This is my second computer build, which was completed in the summer of 2018.
+The purpose of this computer is mainly gaming, 3D modeling, a ton of college work, and to be overkill...
 The college work consist of "normal" engineering homework to more advance simulations and of course the aforementioned 3D modeling.
 At the time of building this computer, it cost roughly $2600.
 A full price breakdown, along with a total, can be found in the images above.
 I am sure if anyone is looking at this in the near future, most of the prices will be nonexistent on the part list due to parts being replaced by their predecessors.

 Monitor: MSI - Optix G27C2

 The Atomic Pillar (First Build)

 PCPartPicker Link: https://pcpartpicker.com/b/fY29TW

 The Pocket Rocket (Second Build)